openshift/origin-aggregated-logging/fluentd/vendored_gem_src/ruby-kafka/README.md

 - **Kafka 2.3:** Everything that works with Kafka 2.2 should still work, but so far no features specific to Kafka 2.3 have been added.
 - **Kafka 2.4:** Everything that works with Kafka 2.3 should still work, but so far no features specific to Kafka 2.4 have been added.
 - **Kafka 2.5:** Everything that works with Kafka 2.4 should still work, but so far no features specific to Kafka 2.5 have been added.
+- **Kafka 2.6:** Everything that works with Kafka 2.5 should still work, but so far no features specific to Kafka 2.6 have been added.
+- **Kafka 2.7:** Everything that works with Kafka 2.6 should still work, but so far no features specific to Kafka 2.7 have been added.

 This library requires Ruby 2.1 or higher.